Centers for Disease Control and Prevention (CDC) Funding and Resources

 Resources

 Provides evidence-based information, guidance, clinical tools, training, and other resources on the safe and effective prescription of opioids to treat chronic pain in primary care and outpatient settings.
-Addresses patient-centered clinical practices, including accurate assessments, evaluation of treatment options, initiating opioid treatment and determining dosages, risk monitoring, safely ending opioid treatment, and health equity and disparities in the treatment of pain.
+Addresses patient-centered clinical practices, including accurate assessments, evaluation of treatment options, initiating opioid treatment and determining dosages, risk monitoring, and safely ending opioid treatment.

 Provides interactive data visualizations on drug overdose mortality rates in the U.S. from 2003 through 2021.
 Shows national trends broken down by age, sex, and race and provides state and county-level data.
 Includes urban/rural trends by state for the estimated crude death rates for drug overdose.